tijmenvangulik/ErgometerJS/README.md

 Write mobile apps using native components in react using javascript.

+Know problem: the used blue tooth library does not (yet?) support direct reading and writing to characteristics. due to this the csafe commands and the power curve do not work.

 [demos/react_native](demos/react_native/README.md)

 ## Web bluetooth
 This is for web application.
 Directy access the ergometer from the webbrowser.
-This feature is at the point of writing still in beta and limted to chrome canary.
+This feature is at the point of writing only works in the latest chrome on a mac and linux.

 [demos/webbluetooth](demos/webbluetooth/README.md)